-We have but three known species in Canada, Campánula Americàna, "a large handsome species being found in Western Canada;" [3] and C. aparinoides.
-The rough-leaved Bellflower is found in thickets where the soil is poor but the atmosphere moist; it is of a climbing or rather clinging habit; the weak slender stem, many branched, laying hold of the grasses and low shrubs that surround it for support, which its rough teeth enable it to do very effectually; in habit it resembles the smaller Gàlium, or Lady's bed-straw.
+We have but three known species in Canada, Campanula Americana, "a large handsome species being found in Western Canada;" and C. aparinoides.
+The rough-leaved Bellflower is found in marshes and in thickets where the soil is poor but the atmosphere moist; it is of a climbing or rather clinging habit; the weak slender stem, many branched, laying hold of the grasses and low shrubs that surround it for support, which its rough teeth enable it to do very effectually; in habit it resembles the smaller Galium, or Lady's bedstraw.
 The delicate bell-shaped flowers are marked with fine purple lines within, at the base of the white corolla.
 The leaves of this species are narrow-linear, rough, with minutely-toothed hairs; the flowers are few, and fade very quickly.
-The name campánula is from campána, a bell.
+The name campanula is from campana, a bell.

 The Harebell has often formed the theme of our modern poets, as illustrative of grace and lightness.
-In the Lady of the

-Lake we have this pretty couplet when describing Ellen:
+In the Lady of the Lake we have this pretty couplet when describing Ellen:

-"E'en the light Harebell raised its head Elastic from her airy tread."
+"E'en the light Harebell raised its head, Elastic from her airy tread."

-Our Artist has availed herself of the Canadian Harebell to give airy lightness to her group of native flowers.
+Our Artist has availed herself of the Canadian Harebell to give airy lightness to her group of natives flowers.